SonamorN/SunShineX/README.md

 Yes, you will need https://github.com/toonvanvr/electron-transparency-mouse-fix but it's already included.

-## I've head electronJS uses tons of RAM...
+## I've heard electronJS uses tons of RAM...

 The app is pretty simple just display a few images with a link so I doesn't really use much CPU or RAM